“A friend is someone who knows all about you and still loves you.”

 Fast-forward to January 2015, I left for Bible school in Oregon, where I recommitted my life to God.
 He also began pursuing God.
 Weirdly enough, this is where our relationship kind of got iffy.
 We were 18 and trying to figure out this thing called life.
 I was planning to go on a one-way mission trip to Ukraine after Bible school, and he was figuring out what he wanted to do next.

 He moved on.
 Like, literally, and physically moved on out of Alaska.
-He called me sometime in January of 2016, saying he felt God calling him to Colorado.
+He called me sometime in January 2016, saying he felt God calling him to Colorado.
 I couldn’t believe it, so I told him there’s no way… But on a sunny March afternoon, he showed up at our doorstep.
 Like I said, I didn’t think he was serious, but there he was, standing in front of me.

 I didn’t want to date again.
 Why?
 I honestly don’t know.
 I felt like I didn’t have the time or energy for it.
 But his heart and mind didn’t change.
 He began pursuing me week after week and month after month.
-He texted, called, came over, everything and anything to get me to go out with him again.
+He texted, called, came over.
+Everything and anything to get me to go out with him again.
 He just wouldn’t take no for an answer, so he pursued and prayed for eight months!

 Love must be sincere.
 Romans 12:9a

 On New Year’s Day 2017, we went out to a nearby Starbucks, and he did all the talking.
 With every word he said, my heart melted, and I just knew.
 I knew all over again.
 I wanted to spend every day with him!
 I felt a little bad about the months prior, but I realized during that time, God was teaching us what a healthy relationship should look like.
 He worked it out for our good!
-We learned more about ourselves, about true love, and His plan for our life together.
+We learned more about ourselves, genuine love, and His plan for our life together.

 “The most important thing in life is to learn how to give out love, and to let it come in.” — Morrie Schwartz